Become an Undergraduate Peer Ambassador

 Research has shown that peer mentoring programs are effective for both the peer mentors and the mentees.
 For example, peer mentors report gains in communication skills, improved career preparation, and enjoyment of the experience.
 Mentees report that peer mentors enhance their experiences by helping them feel more connected to the university.
 Peer mentoring programs have been associated with increased retention rates (Abeywardana et al., 2020; Dolan & Johnson, 2009; Thiry et al., 2011).

-Peer ambassadors will work to promote undergraduate research at KSU in general and will specifically work with students in the First-Year Scholars Program.
-Peer ambassadors will work approximately 3-4 hours per week and will be paid $10 per hour.
+Peer Ambassadors work to promote undergraduate research at KSU in general and will specifically work with students in the First-Year Scholars Program.
+Peer Ambassadors work approximately 3-5 hours per week and are paid $10 per hour.
 There are opportunities for more hours per week if your schedule permits.
 Please check out the information below for more details on this program.

 two people shaking hands